-Michael Williams MBE, Lord Lieutenant of East Lothian
+Michael Williams MBE, former Lord Lieutenant of East Lothian

 Michael has been involved in a number of conservation organisations and was awarded the MBE for services to biodiversity, conservation and agriculture in East Lothian.
 He is a staunch supporter of the work of Fostering Compassion.